Arthur Treadwell Walden: In Alaska and the Yukon

+In 1928, Walden published a memoir of this period, A Dog-Puncher on the Yukon.

 Breeding the Chinook

-After returning to New England, Walden married Katherine Sleeper on December 9, 1902 in Tamworth, New Hampshire.
+After returning to New England, Walden married Katherine Sleeper on December 9, 1902, in Tamworth, New Hampshire.
 She was a relative of his stepmother and the daughter of a wealthy Boston newspaper family.
 The couple operated the 1300-acre Wonalancet Farm and Inn.
 Walden began training and breeding sled dogs at the farm.
 On January 17, 1917, a litter of three dogs was born that Walden had bred from a female Greenland Dog and a male Mastiff/St. Bernard mix farm dog.
 One of those dogs, Chinook, was the progenitor of the breed that bears his name.
 He named the dog after a favorite Eskimo dog he worked with in the Yukon.
 The breed would eventually be named the state dog of New Hampshire.
-In 1922, he convinced a local newspaper to sponsor the first 123-mile Eastern International Dog Derby, bringing the sport of dog sled racing to New England.
+In 1922, he convinced a local newspaper to sponsor the first 123-mile Eastern International Dog Derby, promoting the nascent sport of dog sled racing in New England.
 Walden founded the New England Sled Dog Club in 1924.
-In 1928 Walden published his memoir, A Dog-Puncher in the Yukon.

 Antarctic Expedition

-In 1927, Richard Byrd selected Walden to run the dog teams during his first Antarctic Expedition.
-Walden would only agree to accompany Byrd if he guaranteed that no dogs would be shot to save supplies, as had been done in previous expeditions.
+In 1927, Richard Byrd selected Walden to run the dog teams during his first Antarctic Expedition (1928-1930).
+Walden would only agree to accompany Byrd if he guaranteed that no dogs would be shot to save supplies, as had been done in previous expeditions to the Arctic.
 A few members of the expedition spent the winter of 1927-1928 at the Walden farm training and testing trail gear.
 During the expedition, Walden and his 13 dogs moved thousands of pounds of supplies from the ship over the 16 mile trail to base camp.
-Chinook, the first dog of his breed, disappeared (presumably dying) on January 17, 1929 while moving supplies to base camp.
-Walden received the Congressional Medal for his efforts during the Antarctic Expedition in 1931.
+Chinook, the progenitor and namesake of the breed, mysteriously disappeared on January 17, 1929, while moving supplies to base camp, and was presumed to have died.

+In 1930 Walden, along with 80 others, received a Congressional medal titled the Byrd Antarctic Expedition Medal, for their parts in the expedition.